Florida Faces A Rocky Rollout To Restore Voting Rights After Felony Convictions

 In the meantime, Miami-Dade, Broward, Palm Beach and Hillsborough counties are moving forward with their programs.

-The Florida Rights Restoration Coalition is accepting online applications from people who want to see if they are able to receive help in the participating counties to get their voting rights restored.
+The Florida Rights Restoration Coalition is accepting online applications from people who want to see whether they are able to receive help in the participating counties to get their voting rights restored.

 The lack of participation in Republican-leaning Florida could be a political liability later this year, especially if local Republicans don't take efforts to help restore voting rights for white and Latino voters, said DePalo-Gould, the FIU professor.